Kwaddo/dopher/README.md

 Dopher is an advanced 3D rendering engine that utilizes raycasting techniques similar to those used in classic games like Wolfenstein 3D and Doom.
 It creates an immersive pseudo-3D visualization from a 2D map, featuring textured walls, sprite-based NPCs, dynamic lighting effects, and realistic floor rendering with distance-based shading.

 The engine employs Digital Differential Analysis (DDA) for precise wall detection and implements a z-buffer system for proper depth sorting of walls and sprites.
 This allows for realistic occlusion of NPCs behind walls and accurate perspective rendering.
-The engine features smooth player movement with momentum-based physics, dynamic field of view adjustments during sprinting and dashing, and interactive NPCs with a dialogue tree system.
+The engine features smooth player movement with momentum-based physics, dynamic field of view adjustments during sprinting and dashing, and interactive NPCs with a sophisticated dialogue tree system.

 At its core, Dopher combines efficient raycasting algorithms with modern rendering techniques to create a seamless retro-inspired gaming experience.
 The physics system provides realistic movement with momentum, crouching capabilities, and collision detection, while the sprite system handles transparent NPCs that can be occluded by walls.
 The dynamic FOV system smoothly transitions during player movement, enhancing the sense of speed and immersion.